symfony/symfony-docs/doctrine.rst

 .. versionadded:: 7.2

-    The variable loader was introduced in Symfony 7.2.
+    The variable injector was introduced in Symfony 7.2.

 MapEntity Options
 ~~~~~~~~~~~~~~~~~